Kelvin Tatum: Longtrack and grasstrack

 Later in Tatum's career, he turned his attention to grasstrack and longtrack to much success.
 He won the World Long Track Championship three times, in 1995, 1998 and 2000, and missed out on a fourth title in 2004 when his bike broke down whilst leading the final.
 Tatum was also the European Grasstrack Champion in 1995 and British Grasstrack Champion four times: in 1996, 1999, 2000 and jointly in 2001, and was almost unbeatable in domestic grasstrack events in the latter stage of his career, winning 4 British Masters Championships.
 Fittingly, Tatum won his last grasstrack event, the Bonfire Burnup in 2006 at Collier Street in Kent.

 Kelvin Tatum also won the Australian Long track Grand Prix in 1991 at the 800 m Bathurst Showground, and again in 1999 at the Tamworth Showground.

 After retirement

-Kelvin is now a television presenter, appearing on BT Sport speedway programmes as a presenter and commentator and is currently the lead expert commentator for Speedway Grand Prix and Speedway World Cup broadcasts.
+Tatum coached the Lakeside Hammers in 2016 before becoming a television presenter, appearing on BT Sport speedway programmes as a presenter and commentator and is currently the lead expert commentator for Speedway Grand Prix and Speedway World Cup broadcasts.
 He began commentating when taking a break from the sport, but continued when he returned to ride for the Arena Essex Hammers in 2002.
-He was awarded an MBE in the 2003 New Year Honours list.
+He was appointed a Member of the Order of the British Empire (MBE) in the 2003 New Year Honours for services to speedway.